Client Story Series Part 1: South Dakota Adventure

 South Dakota Adventure

-In early June of this past summer, our family traveled to South Dakota.
-This time of the year was great.
-While it did get hot in the Badlands during the afternoon, it wasn’t too bad, and we were early enough to avoid the summer crowds.
-We had such a great time visiting Yellowstone a couple of years before that we wanted something similar.
+In June of 2025, our family traveled to South Dakota.
+This time of the year was great, while it did get hot in the Badlands during the afternoon, it wasn’t too bad, and we were early enough to avoid the summer crowds.
+We had such a great time visiting Yellowstone a couple of years before that we wanted something similar for our vacation.
 This includes hiking, wildlife not native to the Roanoke area, and unique landscapes.
-We flew into Rapid City but didn’t spend much time there.
-If you are looking for a meal, you may want to check out a strip of restaurants starting at W Main and 9th St.
+We flew into Rapid City, which was a great location for the things we wanted to see.
+If you are looking for a meal in Rapid City, you may want to check out a strip of restaurants starting at W Main and 9th St.

 Devil’s Tower

-First, we visited Devil’s Tower in Wyoming; it was a 1.5-hour drive.
-We had debated whether we wanted to drive this far, but I’m glad we did.
-This is a unique geological formation featured at the end of Close Encounters of the Third Kind.
+Our first stop was Devil’s Tower in Wyoming.
+It was a 1.5-hour drive from Rapid City.
+We debated whether we wanted to drive this far, but I’m glad we did.
+This is a unique geological formation (famous for its role in the movie Close Encounters of the Third Kind).
 I enjoyed the path around the tower and learning about its history, including Native American stories and accounts of people who climbed the mountain.
-We were able to watch some climbers scaling the formation.
+We even watched a few climbers scaling the formation while we visited.

 Sundance

-On the way back, we happened to eat in the town of Sundance, where Butch Cassidy and the Sundance Kid were.
+On the way back from Devil’s Tower, we happened to eat in the small town of Sundance, which is known for Butch Cassidy and the Sundance Kid.
 Also along the drive to Devil’s Tower is Sturgis.
 We didn’t stop here, but if you are interested in the big bike rally, you may want to drive through.
 Also along the drive to Devil’s Tower is the town of Deadwood.
-This is certainly a tourist trap destination with shows, casinos, restaurants, and bars.
-There is some history there as well, l related to the Old West and figures such as Wild Bill Hickok.
-We didn’t have time to visit.
+This is certainly a tourist destination with shows, casinos, restaurants, and bars.
+There is some old west history there as well, including the grave of Wild Bill Hickok.
 Finally, another stop on the way to Devil’s Tower is Spearfish Canyon.
 We loved the tree-filled canyon, and the landscape was in stark contrast to the Badlands.
 We hiked several trails near the Spearfish Canyon Lodge.
-We didn’t stay there, but it looked beautiful.
+We didn’t stay at the lodge, but it looked beautiful.

 Mount Rushmore & Crazy Horse Memorial

 Closer to Rapid City, we visited Mount Rushmore.
 I enjoyed the monument and learning about its history and the engineering involved in its construction.
 Several people told me that Mount Rushmore is smaller in person, but I didn’t think so and was impressed overall.
-They do have a light show each evening.
-The light show wasn’t that good, but if you find yourself at the monument in the evening, I would stay to watch it; I wouldn’t plan my entire day around it.
+They host a light show each evening; while it didn’t quite live up to my expectations, it’s worth staying for if you’re already there – just maybe don’t plan your whole day around it.

 We also visited the Crazy Horse Memorial.
-This is a gigantic stone memorial that dwarfs Mount Rushmore, has been in progress for decades, and is far from complete.
+This is a gigantic stone memorial that dwarfs Mount Rushmore and has been in progress for decades and is far from complete.
 If you are interested in Native American culture and history, or in the history of the monument itself, it is worth the stop.

 Custer State Park & Sylvan Lake